Ankhi12/Backend-Concepts/README.md

 ![image](https://github.com/user-attachments/assets/78da153a-66d7-4635-84a0-8303e02a4f89)

 Here's what the folder structure and connection looks like for this authentication project.
-For views, i.e., U.I, I have used POSTMAN
+For views, i.e., U.I, I have not built it, but used POSTMAN for API request (TO mimic ui)

 ![image](https://github.com/user-attachments/assets/22be9615-b79d-4fe9-8820-72522899ce7d)